12 Quick but Essential Tips for Disney on Ice with Kids

 Dimmed, dramatic lighting, special effects, and even fire add excitement and drama to a Disney on Ice show.
 To add to the fun, Disney offers plenty of light-up electronic doodads for sale.

-Bring your own glow sticks, necklaces, bracelets, or toys instead.
-Keep these hidden and give them as a surprise gift once you've reached the ice rink parking lot or your select seats.
+Also, check out these light-up spinning wands and LED party supplies available from Amazon without the hefty markups.
+Keep these affordable toys hidden and give them as a surprise gift once your family reaches the ice rink parking lot or your select seats.

 5. Dress kids in Disney costumes.

-Take it up a notch with full Disney costumes for young kids.
-Preschoolers particularly love dressing up like their favorite Disney princess, Toy Story character, or other Disney star.
+Increase the fun factor with full Disney costumes for young kids.
 Note that Disney on Ice does not allow costumes for attendees aged 14 and older.

-Take a look at this dazzling array of costumes for boys and girls from shopDisney.
-You can save these outfits to wear on Halloween and/or during your next trip to Walt Disney World or Disneyland with kids.
+Take a look at a dazzling array of costumes for boys and girls from Disney Store.

 6. Wear Disney apparel.

-Just because parents can't wear a full-on Disney character costume, it doesn't mean you can't get into the Disney spirit.
+Just because parents can’t wear a complete Disney character costume doesn’t mean you can’t get into the Disney spirit.
+Find an assortment of wearable options for children, teens, and adults at Disney Store.

 All ages can make Disney on Ice more memorable by wearing Mickey ears or Disney t-shirts, hoodies, and other clothing.
-Find an assortment of wearable options for children, teens, and adults at shopDisney.com.

-Of course, you will want to remove any distracting hats for the sake of other viewers during the performance.
+(Of course, you will want to remove any distracting hats for the sake of other viewers during the performance.)

 7. Set expectations for Disney on Ice with kids.